THE DEVELOPMENT PROGRAM PARADIGM

 Commonalities.
-At first glance, nutritional Balancing would seem to have as much in common with the Montessori method of education and the political system of capitalism as apples do with oranges.
+At first glance, development would seem to have as much in common with the Montessori method of education and the political system of capitalism as apples do with oranges.
 After all, the three are completely different disciplines, founded by people who had no relationship with each other and were probably not even aware of each others work.
-Universal truths however, have an interesting way of transcending disparate fields.
+Universal truths, however, have an interesting way of transcending disparate fields.

 THE MONTESSORI EDUCATIONAL METHOD

-Maria Montessori developed a unique approach of teaching children that stemmed from her work with young orphans.
+Maria Montessori developed a unique approach to education that stemmed from her work with young orphans.
 While attempting to give them a lesson in hand washing, she noticed the youngsters lingering at the sink with the soap on their hands.

 What was this?
 Her goal was to teach the youngsters about cleanliness, but they taught her instead that children don’t see the world the way adults do.
 Fascinated with their first experience with soap, they reveled in the slimy sensation and silky texture of this unknown substance.

-Wise enough to realize what was happening, Montessori went on to formulate a child-centered method of education based upon her astute observations.
-Far from an imposed “systems” approach—which is the norm in most classrooms these days—she did not tell the children what to study or learn, nor pressure them to conform to certain views.
+Wise enough to realize what was happening, Ms. Montessori went on to formulate a child-centered method of education based upon her astute observations.
+Far from an imposed order of learning—which is the norm in most classrooms these days—she did not tell the children what to study or learn, nor pressure them to conform to certain views.